Murder mystery unfolds in Miami Gardens after teacher's body found

 MIAMI GARDENS, Fla. - Detectives are still searching for evidence to arrest Kameela Russell's killer.

-After a teenager found her body in the banks of a canal Saturday, the Miami-Dade County Medical Examiner Department determined a blunt force head injury caused the death of the 41-year-old mother of two.
+After a teenager found her body in the banks of a canal Saturday, the Miami-Dade County Medical Examiner's Office determined a blunt force head injury caused the death of the 41-year-old mother of two.

 Russell, whose teaching experience extended to schools in both Broward and Miami-Dade counties, had been planning to celebrate her students' graduations this week in South Florida.
 Miami Norland Senior High School students said they missed the test administrator.